 The Global Glass Ceilings Database: Measuring Women's Access to Decision-making in Public Administration Worldwide

 We know surprisingly little about the extent to which women confront glass ceilings in public administrations around the world.
 The chief obstacle to social science research in this area is a lack of systematic cross-national data.
 Our long-term goal is to create the Global Glass Ceilings (GGC) Database – a publicly available and centralized source for information on gender equality in decision-making positions in public administration worldwide.
-With funds from Pitt’s Integrative Social Science Research Initiative, Associate Professor of Sociology Melanie M. Hughes and Assistant Professor of International Development Müge Finkel will take their first steps towards the development of a database through a pilot study, combining cross-national statistical analysis of 50 countries and in-depth studies of South Africa, Denmark, Mexico, and Colombia.
+With funds from Pitt’s Integrative Social Science Research Initiative, Professor of Sociology Melanie M. Hughes and Assistant Professor of International Development Müge Finkel are taking their first steps towards the development of a database through a pilot study, combining cross-national statistical analysis and in-depth studies of South Africa, Denmark, and Colombia.

-This project will draw from the expertise of an interdisciplinary and international advisory board.
+This project draws from the expertise of an interdisciplinary and international advisory board.
 Board members include academic experts on public administration, leadership, gender, and comparative research, along with public servants.

 Global Glass Ceilings Advisory Board